-Of the myriad of compounds associated with life that have been detected, only a small fraction have been identified, much less understood.
-For example, state-of-the-art proteomic analysis, although extremely powerful, is not yet able to reveal the identities of proteoforms at scale.
+The ability to identify and characterize the molecules of life is an essential scientific challenge.
+Modern analytical techniques provide unprecedented breadth and depth, but the ability to detect does not necessarily translate into structural identification or understanding of how molecules function, interact, and change.
+For example, state-of-the-art proteomic analysis—while extremely powerful—is not yet able to reveal the identities of proteoforms at scale.
 Similarly, only a relatively small fraction of the detectable small endogenous molecules comprising the metabolome have known structures.
-The ability to identify and characterize these molecules is an essential scientific challenge.
-Progress on these problems will be made by developing new methods of identifying complex molecules at sufficient bandwidth to enable real-time identification--a challenge that requires advanced instrumentation with unprecedented sensitivity, throughput, and spectral resolution.
+Progress on problems like these will be made by developing new methods of identifying complex molecules at sufficient bandwidth to enable real-time identification, and these methods will require advanced instrumentation with unprecedented sensitivity, throughput, and spectral resolution.